nikakvo/GKI_Kernel_SukiSU/README.md

 > ```

 `CONFIG_NF_TABLES_ARP` and `CONFIG_NF_TABLES_BRIDGE` are intentionally off —
-neither the arp nor the bridge family is useful on a phone with no bridge interfaces.
+neither family is useful on a phone with no bridge interfaces.

 ### IPv6 NAT